IEntin/ClientServer/README.md

 Builtin optional LZ4 compression.

 Server allows multi phase request processing.
-An optional preprocessor phase in the current code\
+The preprocessor phase in the current code\
-is sorting the request batch by one of the fields to make data more cache friendly.
+is generation of the specific key and sorting requests by this key.

 Business logic, compression, task multithreading, and communication layers are completely decoupled.